-For example, my wife and I were ready to buy an apartment (because that’s what we were supposed to do) but bailed at the last minute.
-Instead, we decided to buy our “second home” (a vacation cottage) before our first.
-It was less money, more fun, and completely changed our lifestyle.
-We still don’t own a “first home” but are very happy with our decision.
+For example, a couple of married friends were ready to buy an apartment (because that’s what they were “supposed” to do) but bailed at the last minute.
+Instead, they decided to buy a “second home” (a vacation cottage) before their first!
+It cost them less money, was a more fun and joyful decision, and completely changed their lifestyle.
+These friends still don’t own a “first home” but are very happy with their more values-driven, and joy-aligned decision.

 Take care of the essentials

 Your major purchase is the goal, but make sure the basics are covered first.
 Your shared goal should be something that brings happiness and joy, not stress, so do what you can to prevent financial strain.
 Make sure you have an emergency fund and pay down your debts as much as possible to improve your credit score—as this will help you save money if you are financing your major purchase.